MicrosoftDocs/azure-management-docs/articles/azure-arc/servers/onboard-windows-server.md

 * Review the [Planning and deployment guide](plan-at-scale-deployment.md) to plan for deploying Azure Arc-enabled servers at any scale and implement centralized management and monitoring.

 * Learn how to manage your machine using [Azure Policy](/azure/governance/policy/overview), for such things as VM [guest configuration](/azure/governance/machine-configuration/overview), verifying the machine is reporting to the expected Log Analytics workspace, enable monitoring with [VM insights](/azure/azure-monitor/vm/vminsights-enable-policy), and much more.

+* To learn more about Windows Server licensing on a pay-per-usage basis for your Arc-enabled servers, see [Windows Server Pay-as-you-go](/windows-server/get-started/windows-server-pay-as-you-go).